Simply Business homepage

 Do Small Businesses Need Cybersecurity?

-A new report shows that small businesses are three times more likely to be targeted by cybercriminals than larger companies.
+Forbes reports that small business are three times more likely to be targeted by cybercriminals than larger companies.

 1. Small businesses are gateways to larger targets.

 We’ve all heard about cyberattacks at large companies.
-It’s even possible that you or someone you know was affected by one of these significant data breaches.
+It’s possible that you’ve been affected by one of these significant data breaches.

-You may not know that cybercriminals sometimes use a small business to dig a tunnel into a larger organization.
+Did you know that cybercriminals can use small business IT systems to tunnel into your organization?

 Tunneling is a hard-to-detect attack that routes DNS (Domain Name System) requests to the attacker's server, providing attackers with a hidden command and control channel.
-The attacker steals data by blending in with regular traffic and slips out through the same tunnel undetected.
+The attacker steals data by blending in with regular traffic and slips out undetected through the same tunnel.

-You may think your business is too small to be a target of a malicious attack.
+You may think your business is too small to be the target of a malicious attack.
 Assuming your business is safe because of its size is precisely what makes you so vulnerable!
-Hackers know that your small business may not have enough incentive to invest time and financial resources into cybersecurity.
+Hackers assume that your small business may not have enough incentive to invest resources into cybersecurity management and can use it to their advantage.

 3. Small businesses are easy to manipulate.